Dynamic Placement in Refugee Resettlement: Introduction

 \subsection{Related Work}

-Several papers have studied theoretical models of refugee resettlement, which can be either static~\cite{jones2018local,delacretaz2019matching,nguyen2019stability,sayedahmed2020centralized} or dynamic~\cite{andersson2018dynamic,caspari2019alternative}.
-Inspired by wildly successful applications of matching theory, these papers aim to match refugees to communities based on the preferences of the refugees, of the communities, or of both, while satisfying constraints that are unique to the resettlement setting.

-The data-driven approach that has been used for refugee resettlement in practice, however, is quite different.
-Introduced by \citet{bansak2018improving}, the approach seeks to place refugees (subject to constraints) in a way that maximizes predicted employment.
-This consists of two components: using machine learning to estimate the probability that a given refugee placed at a given community would find employment, and using mathematical programming to perform the optimization. \citet{ahani2020placement} adopted a similar approach to develop \annie; they also pointed out the practical relevance of indivisible families and the possibility of batching.
+Our paper extends a line of work initiated by \citet{bansak2018improving}, which aims to increase refugees' employment outcomes through data- and optimization-driven placement.
+This approach consists of two components: using machine learning to estimate the probability that a given refugee placed at a given community would find employment, and using mathematical programming to perform the optimization. \citet{ahani2020placement} adopted a similar approach to develop \annie; they also pointed out the practical relevance of indivisible families and the possibility of batching.
 Both papers seek to maximize employment with respect to a current batch of refugees, without considering future arrivals; it is in this sense that we think of deployed algorithms as \emph{greedy}, and that is indeed our benchmark in this paper.